oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-resumable-tasks-sycl/README.md

 ## Purpose
 The purpose of this sample is to show how during execution, a computational kernel can be split between CPU and GPU using TBB resumable tasks and TBB parallel_for.

+## Key implementation details
+TBB resumable tasks in SYCL* explained.

+## Building the tbb-resumable-tasks-sycl program

+### Setting Environment Variables
+For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
+This practice ensures your compiler, libraries, and tools are ready for development.

+> **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
+>
+> Linux*:
+> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For private installations: `. ~/intel/oneapi/setvars.sh`
+> - For non-POSIX shells, like csh, use the following command: `$ bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+>
+> Windows*:
+> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
+> - For Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
+>
+> Microsoft Visual Studio:
+> - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
+This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
+>
+>For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
+>

 ### Using Visual Studio Code*  (Optional)

 You can use Visual Studio Code (VS Code) extensions to set your environment, create launch configurations,